Rescue buoy (Luftwaffe): Rescue

 Being in fixed locations, they could be checked once or twice a day: if occupied, a seaplane or Flugsicherungboot (high speed launch) could be summoned.
 They saved many airmen that ships or seaplanes might have been too late to rescue.

 British equivalent

-A British equivalent, the Air-Sea Rescue Float, was also developed and deployed.
+A British equivalent, the Air-Sea Rescue Float, was also used.
 They used a boat-shaped hull of welded steel.
-Sixteen were constructed, and they were deployed under the main routes bombers took to and from continental Europe.
+Sixteen were constructed and they were deployed under the main routes bombers took to and from continental Europe.
 They were equipped with cooking facilities, signal flags, a radio and six bunks.
 Food, blankets, clothing, drinking water and first-aid supplies were carried.

 One example, ASR-10, is in the collection of the Scottish Maritime Museum.
 Its post-war career is unknown, but for many years it lay derelict on a slipway at Gourock, Scotland, before it was acquired by the museum.

 Defence usage

 A rescue buoy was incorporated into the harbour boom at Braye Harbour in German-occupied Alderney, reputedly manned by three men armed with a machine gun.